-The flavorful roast goose is brined then roasted with an orange basting sauce.
-Before you get started, be sure you have a bag or container the right size for the goose so the brine will cover it thoroughly.
+Before you get started be sure you have a bag or container that will fit the goose so the brine will cover it thoroughly.

 - For the Brine: